Biostatistics Minor Program

 - **PSY-GS 8870 Correlation and Regression is a pre-approved equivalent.

-Completion: Students should email the Biostatistics Program coordinator for an official review of their participation.
+Completion: Students should email the Biostatistics Program Manager and/or the DGS for an official review of their participation.
 The email should include a listing of all coursework and grades pertaining to the minor.
 The GP coordinator and/or the DGS will provide official confirmation that the requirements have been met and, when appropriate, award the minor.

-Miscellanea: PhD students interested in participating in this program should email the Biostatistics Graduate Program coordinator so that their participation can be noted and certified when completed.
+Miscellanea: PhD students interested in participating in this program should email the Biostatistics Graduate Program Manager and/or the DGS so that their participation can be noted and certified when completed.
 Students enrolled in this program will be given priority enrollment status for Biostatistics courses when space is limited.
-Additional questions should be directed to the Biostatistics Graduate Program coordinator, or Director of Graduate Studies in Biostatistics (Robert Greevy).
+Additional questions should be directed to the Biostatistics Graduate Program Manager (Chazlie Miller), or Director of Graduate Studies in Biostatistics (Robert Greevy).

 effective: September 2017